PredictiveSingularity/.github/profile/README.md

 ![ezgif com-optimize](https://user-images.githubusercontent.com/79070834/218310232-05fda49f-ecd3-48ec-b3b7-6a7d9e875489.gif)

-A point in Spacetime so Massive and with such Speed, that...
+A point of Space-Time so Massive and with such Speed, that...

 ...
 It literally [rips the Fabric of Space and Time itself](https://en.wikipedia.org/wiki/Black_hole#Entropy_and_thermodynamics) to make everything fall towards It [ad infinitum](https://en.wikipedia.org/wiki/Ad_infinitum).